 - Form 2808, Youth Empowerment Services Waiver - Waiver Provider Selection

-- Form 2809, Youth Empowerment Services Waiver - Freedom of Choice
+- Form 2809, Youth Empowerment Services Waiver – Verification of Freedom of Choice

 Denial or Withdrawal

 The Notice of Privacy Practices is required by HIPAA.
 The notice will let you know how:

 - HHS can use and disclose your protected health information.

 - HHS may need to get your authorization before we can share your records for any other reason.

 - HHS has a duty to protect the privacy of your health information.

 - You have the right to complain to HHS or the U.S. Department of Health and Human Services, Office for Civil Rights if you think your privacy rights have been violated.